MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 For each :ref:`Platform BSP connection case <bsp_connection_cases>`, here is a summary of the options to set:

-- No BSP connection, executable file built outside MicroEJ SDK
+- No BSP connection, executable file built outside the SDK
   ::

     Platform Options: